mohsinalimat/Bibliio/README.md

 ### To Do
-This is a project that I'm continually improving.
-If you're a user that wants to see a feature, create a ticket and I'll definitely take a look.
-Or if you want to contribute, submit a pull request.

 For the next build
-- Refactor to an MVVM architecture.
-View Controllers are bloated with logic and need to be decoupled from model
+- Refactor to MVVM.
+VCs feel bloated, should be decoupled from model.
+Considering RxSwift for binding
-- Set custom reminders, as of now it defaults to everyday
-- Move from archive back into reading list
+- Fix custom reminders
 - Edit book details after having created a book.

-Improvements to come eventually
+- other changes to come
-- Bar code scanner for easy input
-- Record reading "sessions" -- let the user set a timer and log a reading session.
-Will generate useful metrics about the user's reading habits